Nottingham-related groups and resources for what’s often called “home education”.

 Jump to blog for event listings and latest news

 We’re lucky in Nottingham to have a thriving “home ed” community, including hundreds of children and young people of all ages.

 Families organise things & support each other.
 Some people go into school “part way through”; some try school and switch to home ed.
-Central College offers GCSE and other courses to young people not in school.
+Nottingham College* offers GCSE and other courses to young people not in school.

 The myth: people often seem to imagine one or two lonely children in a tiny classroom in a house! with their Mum as the teacher!

 The reality: Real children from the non-school world are often out and about – swimming, skating, walking in woodland, at the library, visiting museums, round at a friend’s house, and almost anywhere else you might imagine.
 Home-based education would usually be more accurate: or, as people also say, “the world is our classroom”.